ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

     results = s3://elasticblast-YOURNAME/results/BDQA
     options = -task blastp-fast -evalue 0.01 -outfmt "7 std sskingdoms ssciname"

-You will need to edit the file to provide your results bucket.
-For your results bucket, you should append "/results/BDQA" to your output bucket.
-If you created it with the s3 command above, it would be as shown in the configuration file once you replace YOURNAME with your real name.
+You will need to make the following changes to the configuration file:

+#.
+Replace YOURNAME on the "label" line with your name using all lower case letters.
+#.
+Replace YOURNAME on the "results" line with your name using all lower case letters.

-ElasticBLAST will place your results at s3://elasticblast-YOURNAME/results/BDQA.
-For your next search, you should use a different token than BDQA, otherwise your new results will be placed at the same location, possibly overwriting your first set of results.
+ElasticBLAST will place your results at gs://elasticblast-YOURNAME/results/BDQA.
+For your next search, you should use a different token than BDQA or remove those results, otherwise elastic-blast will refuse to run as it would overwrite your old results.

 This configuration file specifies two AWS instances, specified by "num-nodes", for your search.
 The BLASTP program searches proteins from the BDQA WGS project (obtained from a public cloud bucket) against the refseq_protein database.

 In addition to the minimal parameters, the configuration file above includes some BLAST options.

-There is no need to change any lines in the configuration file (BDQA.ini) other than the results bucket and the ``owner`` label (i.e.: replace ``YOURNAME`` with your name in all lowercase characters.

 This search should take about 30 minutes to run and cost less than $3.